Fariba Pajooh

 Biography

-Fariba is a Ph.D. student and Graduate Teaching Assistant in the Department of Communication at Wayne State University.
-She is an experienced journalist and reporter, originally from Iran, with over 15 years of experience across the globe.
-Her focus was on Iran, Iraq, and Afghanistan.
+Fariba is a qualitative researcher, Ph.D. candidate, and Graduate Teaching Assistant in the Department of Communication at Wayne State University.
+She boasts an extensive career as a journalist, having originally hailed from Iran.
+With over 15 years of experience working globally, her journalistic focus primarily covered Iran, Iraq, and Afghanistan, offering insightful reports from these regions.

 Courses taught by Fariba Pajooh